How To Teach Extended Triangle Pose (Uttitha Trikonasana)

 If a student isn’t able to do this posture (or if you have advanced students), give them a variation.

-If you enjoyed this yoga lesson planning tip, take a quick peek at The Yoga Teacher Lesson Plan Kit.
+But if you want to make your yoga lesson planning easy, take a quick peek at my Yoga Genie Lesson Planner.